 The University of California San Francisco continues to surprise with new ads of the results on the investigational drug.

-Just a few doses of ISRIB, an EXPERIMENTAL drug tested in mice by scientists at the University of San Francisco for months, can reverse age-related cognitive decline, both in memory and mental flexibility.
+Just a few doses of ISRIB, an EXPERIMENTAL drug tested for months on mice by scientists at the University of San Francisco, can reverse age-related cognitive decline, both in memory and mental flexibility.

 ISRIB has already shown excellent results in previous studies laboratory, always on mice.
-The experimental drug is not only capable of reversing cognitive decline.
-He was also able to restore memory function months after a traumatic brain injury, reverse cognitive impairments in Down's syndrome, prevent noise-related hearing loss, fight some types of prostate cancer and even improve cognition in health conditions.
+The experimental drug isn't just capable of reversing cognitive decline.
+He was also able to restore memory function months after traumatic brain injury, reverse cognitive impairments in Down syndrome, prevent noise-related hearing loss, fight some types of prostate cancer and even improve cognition in health conditions.

 The cognitive decline linked to old age reversed